 - fresh rosemary

-- Line a baking pan with parchment paper or foil. shake off the excess marinade and arrange the chicken on the pan.
+- Line a baking pan with parchment paper or foil.
+Shake off excess marinade and arrange the chicken on the pan.
 Lightly brush to top of each piece with olive oil.

-- Roast for 30-40 minutes until the chicken is well colored and done through.
-During the last 10 minutes of cooking, baste each piece with honey, once or twice,.
+- Roast in preheated oven for 30-40 minutes, until the chicken is browned and cooked to an internal temperature of 165°F. at the thickest portion of the meat (don't let the probe touch any bone).
+During the last 10 minutes of cooking, baste each piece with honey once or twice.